 Life commences from death.

-Today’s prompt, ‘drink’, made me perplexed for how to write a Haiku on such a phenomenon which is quite vital for humanity.
-No one in this world can survive without drinking any liquid.
+Today’s prompt, ‘drink’, made me perplexed about how to write a Haiku on such a phenomenon which is quite vital for humanity.
+No one in this world can survive without drinking.
 But poison?
 No one can!
-But Hindu mythology has many such examples where gods and humans drank poison to prove the transcendence of her love for Lord Krishna.
-And Lord Shiva drank poison (Halahal) to save this universe from getting destroyed from its harmful effects.
+Hindu mythology has many such examples where gods and humans drank poison.
+Meera drank it to prove the divinity and transcendence of her love for Lord Krishna.
+Lord Shiva drank poison (Halahal) to save this universe from getting destroyed from its harmful effects.
 According to Hindu mythology, gods and demons churned the ‘ocean of milk’ (Samudra Manthan) to segregate the ‘nectar of immortality’ (Amrit), and one of the most lethal poisons, halahal appeared as a byproduct of Amrit.
-To save their lives and this universe, all the gods requested Shiva to drink the poison which was venom released from the serpent king Vasuki’s mouth.
+To save their lives and this universe, all the gods requested Shiva to drink the poison, which was venom released from the serpent king Vasuki’s mouth.
 Vasuki was used as a rope to churn the ocean of milk.

 — Sangeeta Mishra